When you want a simple way clone your Mac’s internal boot drive.

 Not seeing the Apple logo at the top of the screen?

-Move your cursor there anyway and it will appear.
+Move your cursor there anyway and it will come up.

-On the left hand side of the screen you'll see under the heading Internal, your Mac’s internal drive or indeed drives if you have more than one.
+On the left hand side of the window, under the heading Internal.
+You’ll see your Mac’s drive.
+Or drives if you’ve more than one.
 It’s split out into your Mac’s disk image and its data.